pairofdocs/gomule-d2r/README.md

 - Changed from original gomule: an item icon now appears for a selected row in the stash view ([pic](./img/gomule_allitems_search.png))
 - Merc item reading and moving
 - Add grail stats to D2R's main menu panel json so stats appear in-game ([details here](https://github.com/pairofdocs/gomule-d2r/releases/tag/v0.12))
+- Reading a character corpse when the savefile has one

 ### Backup Save Files